 Our investment activities are managed by PennantPark Investment Advisers and are supervised by our board of directors, a majority of whom are independent of us.
 Under our investment management agreement, or the Investment Management Agreement, we have agreed to pay our Investment Adviser an annual base management fee based on our average adjusted gross assets as well as an incentive fee based on our investment performance.
 See "Certain Relationships and Transactions-Investment Management Agreement" in the accompanying prospectus for more information.
 We have also entered into an administration agreement, or the Administration Agreement, with the Administrator.
 Under our Administration Agreement, we have agreed to reimburse the Administrator for our allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under our Administration Agreement, including rent and our allocable portion of the costs of compensation and related expenses of our Chief Compliance Officer, Chief Financial Officer and their respective staffs.
 See "Certain Relationships and Transactions- Administration Agreement" in the accompanying prospectus for more information.

 As a BDC, we are required to comply with certain regulatory requirements.
 Also, while we are permitted to finance investments using debt, our ability to use debt is limited in certain significant respects.
 See "Regulation" in the accompanying prospectus for more information.
 We have elected, and intend to qualify annually, to be treated for federal income tax purposes under the Code as a RIC.
-See "Material U.S. Federal Income Tax Considerations" in the accompanying prospectus for more information.
+See "Certain U.S. Federal Income Tax Considerations" in this prospectus supplement and "Material U.S. Federal Income Tax Considerations" in the accompanying prospectus for more information.

-Our wholly-owned SBIC Funds received licenses from the SBA to operate as SBICs under Section 301(c) of the 1958 Act and is regulated by the SBA.
-The SBA regulates, among other matters, investing activities and periodically examines our SBIC Funds operations.
+Our wholly-owned SBIC Funds received licenses from the SBA to operate as SBICs under Section 301(c) of the 1958 Act and are regulated by the SBA.
+The SBA regulates, among other matters, investing activities and periodically examines our SBIC Funds' operations.
 We serve as the investment adviser and administrator to our SBIC Funds.
 See "Regulation" in the accompanying prospectus for more information.

-We may use the net proceeds from selling securities pursuant to this prospectus supplement to reduce outstanding obligations under our Credit Facility, to invest in new or existing portfolio companies, or for other general corporate or strategic purposes.
-See "Use of Proceeds" in this prospectus supplement for information regarding our outstanding borrowings as of June 30, 2014, the corresponding interest rate charged on such borrowings as of that date and the length of time that it may take us to invest any proceeds in new or existing portfolio companies.
+We intend to use the net proceeds from selling securities pursuant to this prospectus supplement to reduce outstanding obligations under our Credit Facility.
+See "Use of Proceeds" in this prospectus supplement for information regarding our outstanding borrowings as of June 30, 2014 and the corresponding interest rate charged on such borrowings as of that date.

-Since June 30, 2014 through August 31, 2014, we invested \$217.6 million in three new and eight existing portfolio companies with a weighted average yield on debt investments of 13.2%.
-Sales and repayments of investments for the same period totaled \$35.9 million.
-As of August 31, 2014, there was \$452.2 million in outstanding borrowings under our Credit Facility.
+From June 30, 2014 through August 31, 2014, we invested \$217.6 million in three new and eight existing portfolio companies with a weighted average yield on debt investments of 13.2%.
+Sales and repayments of investments for the same period totaled \$32.7 million.
+As of August 31, 2014, there was \$452.2 million in outstanding borrowings under the Credit Facility.